BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Jomiastony/README.md

 Number Headings (if applicable): Helps organize information logically in sequenced lists.

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?

+Product Name and Overview: A brief yet clear explanation of what the product is and what it does.

+Key Features: Highlight the main features or benefits of the product.

+Target audience or intended users.

+Purpose: Explain the core problem the product solves.

 ## 12. How can you succinctly convey the purpose and key features of a product?

+Write a short, impactful description that explains the core value or purpose in one or two sentences.

+List key features with bullet points or a numbered list to highlight the most important aspects.

+Focus on the user benefits of these features rather than technical details, if the audience is non-technical.